The Subwoofer DIY Page

 Not interested in building your own subwoofer?
 Well, the information on this site can still help.
 The more you are familiar with subwoofer design concepts, the better position you will be in shopping around for a subwoofer (or subwoofers) to suit your stereo or home theatre system.

 Note: To use any of the equations or spreadsheets given on this site, you MUST provide the T/S parameters for the driver that you want to use.
-If these parameters were not provided when you purchased the driver, or you believe that they might be incorrect, you can measure them using the techniques provided on this website.
+If these parameters were not provided when you purchased the driver, or you believe that they might be incorrect, it best to measure them before choosing what to do with the driver.